danp0kes/triple-ten-projects/projects/rusty-nn/README.md

 ## Data

-The data was provided by TripleTen
+The data was provided by TripleTen.
+A full data description can be found in the full project.

 ## Process